apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/high-availability/enable-coordinator-mirroring.md

 :::note

-If you follow the steps described in the [Prepare to Deploy](../../cbdb-op-prepare-to-deploy.md) and [Deploy Apache Cloudberry Manually Using RPM Package](../../cbdb-op-deploy-guide.md) topics to deploy the cluster, a host for the standby coordinator ( `cbdb-standbycoordinator`) is already configured in the cluster.
+If you follow the steps described in the [Prepare to Deploy](../../deployment/prepare-to-deploy.md) and [Deploy Apache Cloudberry Manually Using RPM Package](../../deployment/install_cloudberry.md) topics to deploy the cluster, a host for the standby coordinator ( `scdw`) is already configured in the cluster.

 :::